GrottoPress/jentil/README.md

 - `jentil_inside_footer`
 - `jentil_after_footer`

-See examples of how to use these hooks in `app/libraries/Setups/Views`.

 ### Post type templates

 WordPress introduced [post type templates](https://make.wordpress.org/core/2016/11/03/post-type-templates-in-4-7/) in version 4.7, as an extension of page templates to all post types.
 WordPress looks for post type templates in the root of your theme.